Shahrukh-Badar/artrecommender/README.md

             * For example: it will not check height comes first or diameter comes in second, because this h. for height is not constant and so on.
             * It will extract it till 3rd bracket and discard the data which have 4 brackets because 4D does not make sense.
 * In case of such data where cm is outside brackets
-    * `l.15.2cm(6.2in.)  -> output : 5.2`
+    * `l.15.2cm(6.2in.)  -> output : 15.2`
 * In case of no brackets, for example
     * `l.17xw.31/2inches43.2x8.9cm -> output : 43.2x8.9`
-* In cases where multiple pairs of dimension are available, it will only consider the first, either its 1D, 2D or 3D.
+* In cases where multiple pairs of dimension are available, it will only consider the first, either its 1D, 2D or 3D, (but it fill start from 3D)
     * `image(left):50.8x34.2cm(20x137/16in.)sheet(left):54.7x38.2cm(219/16x151/16in.)image(center):50.8x75.4cm(20x2911/16in.)sheet(center):54.7x79.3cm(219/16x311/4in.)image(right):50.8x34cm(20x133/8in.)sheet(right):54.7x38.2cm(219/16x151/16in.)  -> output : 50.8x34.2`
     * Mostly object type images, painting and drawing have such data.
 * In the end if not any above rules match, it will perform dirty guess, which can be disable by config.
-But mostly data can be processed with above rules.
+But mostly data can be processed with above rules. `(dirty guess also starts from looking higher dimensions first)`
     * `h.10-3/4in.sq.xw.1-1/4in.thick(27.3cm.sq.x3.2cm.thick)  -> dirty guess 27.3`
-    *` h.20xw.24xd.1inches(50.8x61.0xd.2.5cm)  -> dirty guess 50.8x61.0`
+    * `h.20xw.24xd.1inches(50.8x61.0xd.2.5cm)  -> dirty guess 50.8x61.0`
     * `h.113/4xw.211/2xl.371/4in.(29.8x211/2x94.6cm)  -> dirty guess 29.8x211`
+        * it can be enable|disable from configurations in `constant.py` -> `CNF_ENABLE_DIRTY_GUESS`
 * It will not process such data, for example
     * `42ft.x18in.(504in.x45.7cm)` where data is mixture of cm and inches.
     * `h.13in.(cm);w.231/4in.(cm)` when cm does not have any numerical value (only 1 record have this data)